Hugo Kołłątaj: Exile and final years

 In his The Physico-Moral Order (1811), Kołłątaj sought to create a socio-ethical system emphasizing the equality of all people, based on the physiocratic idea of a "physico-moral order".
 Steeped in the natural sciences, geology and mineralogy in particular, he went on to write A Critical Analysis of Historical Principles regarding the Origins of Humankind, published posthumously in 1842.
-In this work he put forward the first Polish presentation of ideas of social evolution based on geological concepts.
+In this work, he put forward the first Polish presentation of ideas of social evolution based on geological concepts.
 This work is also seen as an important contribution to cultural anthropology.
 In The State of Education in Poland in the Final Years of the Reign of Augustus III, published posthumously in 1841, he argued against the Jesuit domination of education and presented a study of the history of education.

 He died on 28 February 1812, "forgotten and abandoned" by his contemporaries.
 He was buried in the Powązki Cemetery.

 Remembrance

 Despite his lonely death, Kołłątaj became an influence on many subsequent reformers and is now recognized as one of the key figures of the Enlightenment in Poland, and "one of the greatest minds of his epoch".
-He is one of the figures immortalized in Jan Matejko's 1891 painting, Constitution of May 3, 1791.
+He is one of the figures immortalized in Jan Matejko's 1891 painting, Constitution of 3 May 1791.

-Several learned institutions in Poland are named in Hugo Kołłątaj's honour, including the Agricultural University of Cracow of which he was co-founder and patron.
+Several learned institutions in Poland are named in Hugo Kołłątaj's honour, including the Agricultural University of Kraków of which he was co-founder and patron.